 Companies that generate energy pay into a fund that compensates everyone for the pollution emitted into the sky we all share.

 Source: Carbon Share

-The Climate Protection Campaign’s has focused on getting a price on carbon that reflects the actual cost of fossil fuel to our economy and environment, and includes climate dividends.
+The Center for Climate Protection has focused on getting a price on carbon that reflects the actual cost of fossil fuel to our economy and environment, and includes climate dividends.
 Since 2007 the Campaign has been educating policy makers, stakeholders and the public with the aim of including climate dividends in California’s implementation of AB32, the Global Warming Solutions Act.